-Accounting for changes
+Accounting for changes to lease contracts

 Lease modifications are very common.
 For example, a lessee with a struggling business may seek to negotiate lower lease payments or terminate some leases early.
 Or a lessor may wish to end a lease early so that it can redevelop or redeploy the underlying asset.